vmware-archive/vsphere-storage-for-docker/docs/external/install.md

 #1.
 Disable the managed plugin from the docker host
 docker plugin disable -f vsphere

 #2.
-Using docker plugin upgrade, you can downgrade to required release of docker-volume-vsphere managed plugin
+Using docker plugin upgrade, you can downgrade to required release of vsphere-storage-for-docker managed plugin
-docker plugin upgrade --grant-all-permissions vsphere:latest vmware/docker-volume-vsphere:<required_release_version>
+docker plugin upgrade --grant-all-permissions vsphere:latest vmware/vsphere-storage-for-docker:<required_release_version>

 #3.
 Enable the managed plugin from the docker host
 docker plugin enable vsphere